-The Baby Fold works in cooperation with Unit 5, District 87, and United Way to run a Community School Programs at Fairview, Cedar Ridge, and Sheridan Elementary Schools.
+The Baby Fold works in cooperation with Unit 5 and United Way to run a Community Schools Program at Fairview and Cedar Ridge Elementary Schools.
 The programs have been very successful in supporting both children and teachers so they can provide for the social, emotional, and educational needs of the whole student body.

 ABC’s of Community Schools

-- Bring community members, school, and families together to work towards common goals.
+- Bring community members, schools, and families together to work towards common goals.

 - At the beginning of every school year, a needs assessment is conducted with the students, their families, and school faculty.
 The Community Schools Coordinator then works to develop resources and build coalitions to address the needs and goals presented.
 The Coordinator has been able to establish many meaningful partnerships that have greatly assisted us in collectively achieving our goals.

 - Coordinate programs, services, and resources to meet identified needs.

 - Through our various partnerships, we have been able to host a summer school program, holiday party, several educational activities, a sporting event and even bring in a celebrity speaker to talk with the students about never giving up on their dreams.
 In addition, we have been able to address such tangible needs of the students and families as homelessness, food deprivation, vision and dental care, clothing, and mental health counseling.

 Community Schools bring together all of the stakeholders in a child or young person’s life – school, families, and community – and provide a structure for them to create and achieve a shared vision for student success.
 Oftentimes, schools are isolated and disconnected from their communities, and similarly, community-based resources have been disconnected from the students and families they are designed to serve.
 By bringing together all the stakeholders in student success, marshaling and coordinating access to resources and supports, and expanding learning time so students can master core concepts and skills, community schools ensure that barriers to learning are removed and resources are maximized.